Raksha-g-a/samsung-riscv/README.md

 # Task2
  <details>
-  1. Simple C program Compilation
+1.Simple C program Compilation

-  2.verify that your code is giving same output even when you use RISC-V compiler as shown.
+2.Verify that your code is giving same output even when you use RISC-V compiler as shown.

-3.  assembly code instructions using the SPIKE tool.
+3.Assembly code instructions  using the SPIKE tool.

- 4. RISC-V object dump for O1 optimization level
+4.RISC-V object dump for O1 optimization level.

- 5. RISC-V object dump for Ofast optimization level
+5. RISC-V object dump for Ofast optimization level.

  </details>

 # Task3